About Marketplace Business Simulations

 In the spring of 1996, Dr. Cadotte recruited an undergraduate team from the Brno Technical University in the Czech Republic to compete with four American teams at the University of Tennessee.
 This was the first experiment involving student teams competing over the Internet.
-It was a rough beginning, but a successful one.
-Soon after, a few dozen schools adopted Marketplace for their courses, using the crude FTP technology to transfer data to and from the simulation processing center in Knoxville, Tennessee.
+It was a rough, but ultimately successful beginning.
+Soon, a few dozen schools adopted Marketplace for their courses, using the web to manually transfer gameplay data to and from the simulation processing center in Knoxville, Tennessee.

 As Internet technologies evolved, Dr. Cadotte and his small team of researchers at the university created Web Marketplace – the first fully web-based business simulation on the market.